svenbolte/wp-doodlez/readme.txt

 It adds a custom post type "question".
 See readme.txt for more details.
 If you place pictures in upload/quizbilder folder and enter the filename of the picture you can make questions displaying the picture

-Add Shortcode ´´´[random-question]´´´ to any post, page or html-widget
+Add Shortcode ´´´[random-question]´´´ to an html widget (only on front page)

 #### -  Crossword
 add crossword=1 to any quizfrage post commandline